bulva2/backupsystem-backend/README.md

 The backend is built using ASP.NET Core and leverages JWT tokens for secure authentication on the frontend part of this project.

 This project <ins>**isn't complete production ready software**</ins> and should be only used as a reference for future projects.
 Originally this project was stored on a private GitLab repo.
+Take into consideration that this iy my completely first ASP.NET backend project, so any feedback is more than welcome. ^^

 ## Technologies Used